-One of my favorite breads to make in the Fall and Winter is Pumpkin Bread.
-Each Fall, when the weather starts to change, I reach for my recipe box to find this recipe.
-This bread is moist, dense, lightly spiced and chock full of nuts.
-It’s great for breakfast or anytime.
+One of my favorite recipes in the fall is Pumpkin Bread.
+Each fall, when the weather starts to change, I reach for my recipe box to find this recipe.
+This bread is moist, dense, lightly spiced with warm fall spices, and chock full of nuts, but feel free to replace the nuts with pumpkin’s best friend, chocolate chips.

 - 1 2/3 cups sifted all purpose flour